 A strong co-tenancy clause specifies the anchor tenant by name and by use category — "Publix Supermarkets or a comparable grocery store of not less than 40,000 square feet" — rather than just by name alone.
 If the clause only names the specific tenant and that tenant is acquired or rebrands, the protection may not survive.

 It defines what "open and operating" means.
-An anchor that technically holds its lease but has gone dark — lights off, no customers — shouldn't satisfy a co-tenancy requirement.
-The clause should specify that the anchor must be open for regular business operations, not merely in possession of the space.
+An anchor that technically holds its lease but has gone dark — lights off, no customers — does not satisfy a co-tenancy requirement under negotiated drafts of this clause.
+Negotiated versions specify that the anchor must be open for regular business operations, not merely in possession of the space.

-It includes a cure period of 12 months (not longer), after which your remedy kicks in automatically without further notice or action required on your part.
-Longer cure periods — some landlords push for 24 months — leave you paying full rent through an extended vacancy.
+It includes a cure period of 12 months, after which the tenant remedy triggers automatically without further notice or action required from the tenant.
+Longer cure periods — some landlords push for 24 months — extend the period during which the tenant pays full rent through an anchor vacancy.

 It defines the replacement anchor clearly enough that the landlord can't satisfy it with a pop-up shop or a temporary tenant.
-Specify minimum square footage, minimum lease term for the replacement, and use category.
+Negotiated versions of this clause commonly specify minimum square footage, minimum lease term for the replacement, and use category.

-It gives you the right to terminate — not just reduce rent — if the co-tenancy condition remains unsatisfied after the cure period.
-A rent reduction without a termination right leaves you in a damaged center indefinitely at reduced but still above-market rent.
+It includes a termination right — not just rent reduction — if the co-tenancy condition remains unsatisfied after the cure period.
+A rent reduction without a termination right leaves the tenant in a damaged center indefinitely at reduced but still above-market rent.

-Most landlords will insist that you cannot invoke a co-tenancy remedy while you're in default on your lease.
-That's reasonable — you shouldn't be able to use anchor vacancy as cover for your own non-payment.
-Agree to this.
+Most landlords will insist that the tenant cannot invoke a co-tenancy remedy while in default on the lease.
+Negotiated versions of this clause commonly accept that carve-out — anchor vacancy is not treated as cover for tenant non-payment.

-They'll push for a longer cure period — 18 to 24 months instead of 12.
-Twelve months is the standard tenant ask and a reasonable compromise.
-Eighteen months is the outer edge of what's fair.
-Beyond that, you're absorbing too much revenue loss before your remedy kicks in.
+Landlords commonly push for a longer cure period — 18 to 24 months instead of 12.
+Twelve months is the standard tenant-side ask.
+Eighteen months is the outer edge of what negotiated drafts typically accept.
+Beyond that, the tenant absorbs more revenue loss before the remedy triggers.

-They'll try to define a replacement anchor broadly — any tenant above a certain square footage, regardless of use.
-Push back.
-A 45,000 square foot furniture store doesn't generate the same daily foot traffic as a 45,000 square foot grocery store, and your co-tenancy clause should reflect that distinction.
+Landlords commonly try to define a replacement anchor broadly — any tenant above a certain square footage, regardless of use.
+Negotiated versions of this clause frequently narrow that definition.
+A 45,000 square foot furniture store doesn't generate the same daily foot traffic as a 45,000 square foot grocery store, and tenant-favorable drafts of the clause reflect that distinction.

-Some landlords will also insist that the co-tenancy remedy converts your rent to percentage rent rather than a fixed reduced rate.
-Percentage rent — a defined percentage of your gross sales — has its place, but it can result in lower protection than a fixed 50% reduction if your sales hold up better than expected through the anchor vacancy.
+Some landlords will also insist that the co-tenancy remedy converts the tenant's rent to percentage rent rather than a fixed reduced rate.
+Percentage rent — a defined percentage of gross sales — has its place, but it can result in lower protection than a fixed 50% reduction if sales hold up better than expected through the anchor vacancy.

 Co-tenancy clauses are most valuable for tenants whose business model is explicitly dependent on anchor-generated traffic: coffee shops, nail salons, dry cleaners, quick-service restaurants, and specialty retailers in grocery-anchored or power centers.